 Quality Assurance Jobs in Life Sciences

-Johnson and Johnson is known for its diverse range of pharmaceuticals, medical devices, and consumer health products.
+Johnson & Johnson is known for its diverse range of pharmaceuticals, medical devices, and consumer health products.
 J&J emphasizes stringent quality control measures across its various business segments.
 QA roles involve compliance with regulatory standards like FDA guidelines and conducting audits across a diverse range of products.

 Merck & Co. is a global healthcare company specializing in pharmaceuticals and vaccines.
 QA professionals at Merck may be responsible for ensuring the quality and safety of pharmaceutical products through rigorous testing, documentation, and adherence to regulatory requirements.